a collaboration with Google News Lab | diving into the most common words translated in the English

-While on vacation Shirley Wu, my partner on data sketches, and me got an email from Alberto Cairo.
+In October, I and Shirley Wu, my partner on data sketches, got an email from Alberto Cairo.
 If we were perhaps interested in doing a “data sketches” style visualization project together with Google News Lab.
-Well yes, of course we were!
-It was the project that finally convinced me to go into freelancing :)
+That’s not something you want to say no to.
+It was the project that finally convinced me to go into freelancing.

-We were completely free to come up with our own angle, as long as it was based on Google data.
+We were completely free to come up with our own angle as long as it was based on Google data.
 During November and December we both brainstormed about different angles we both found interesting.
-We had thought of several general topics and Simon Rogers (from Google News Lab chose the topic of Culture.
-As a non-native English speaker who visits Google Translate at least once a day, I was very interested to find out what other languages translate into English and if there are any cultural differences (spoiler: there are).
-During January I worked together with Google News Lab and the Google Translate team to get a dump of the single word translations from 10 chosen languages into English.
-It was still a lot of work to clean up these words, since I was only interested in the nouns and adjectives.
+We had thought of several general topics and Simon Rogers (from Google News Lab) chose the topic of Culture.
+As a non-native English speaker who visits Google Translate often, I was very interested to find out what words other languages translate into English and if there are any cultural differences.
+During January I worked together with Google News Lab and the Google Translate team to get a dump of the top 500 single word translations into English from 10 chosen languages .
+It was still a lot of work to clean up these words since I was only interested in the nouns and adjectives.

 It was a lot of fun to work on this project and dig into a dataset that was, for once, not available online, but specifically pulled out of Google’s systems.
 You can a lot more about the creation process on the data sketches write-up here.

 The first visual highlights the most often translated noun or adjective for 10 of the most popular languages on Google.
 Stringing all languages together is a string of the overall top 100 most often translated noun+adjectives.
 You can hover over any of the languages to see the Google Trend for the English word and some interesting related queries and topics connected to the word.